damianhakert/damianhakert.github.io/source/posts/2016-03-10-setting-up-gitlab-ci-for-ios-projects.html.md

 Save this file in your Xcode project folder as `.gitlab-ci.yml`, and don't forget the period at the beginning of the file name!

-> **Update:** To clarify, the `.gitlab-ci.yml` file should go in the same folder as your project's `.git` directory and the `.gitignore` file is found, which is also typically where your Xcode project file (`ProjectName.xcodeproj`) is found.
+> **Update:** To clarify, the `.gitlab-ci.yml` file should go in the folder you created for your iOS project, which is also typically where your Xcode project file (`ProjectName.xcodeproj`) is found.
 Thanks to commenter Palo for pointing this out!

 Let's go through the file with some detail: